monsoonmaelstrom/book2/book2.md

 ### 17 - Get Over It

 The next morning I’m up early sitting on the rooftop, watching the sunrise over the city.
 I only slept a couple of hours.
-Liam finds me after I’ve been out there for about thirty minutes.
+Liam finds me after I’ve been out here for about thirty minutes.

 “Couldn’t sleep?”
 I ask when he wraps his arms around me.